SLrepo/SLrepo.github.io/src/index.md

 Hi, my name is Sihui Li.
 I'm a Ph.D. candidate in computer science at [Colorado School of Mines](https://www.mines.edu/).
 I work with [Dr. Dantam](http://www.neil.dantam.name/) in the [DyALab](http://dyalab.mines.edu/).
 I'm graduating next Spring, and am actively looking for academic jobs now, faculty positions and postdocs.
-I would greatly appreciate it if you want to share any academic job information with me.
+I would greatly appreciate it if you want to share any academic/research-focused job information with me.

 Email Address: li@mines.edu